w3f/Grants-Program/applications/insuracle.md

 Help us locate your project in the Polkadot landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?

+  Insuracle fits within the DeFi sector of the Polkadot ecosystem.
+It will function as an application layer, deploying smart contracts on a suitable parachain (e.g., Astar, Moonbeam, or potentially others) to utilize Polkadot's shared security, interoperability, and resilience.
+It leverages essential ecosystem components like smart contract platforms and oracle integrations (e.g., Chainlink, Acurast) to bring real-world risk management on-chain.

 - Who is your target audience?

+  Individuals and communities seeking transparent, automated coverage for specific parametric risks (initially flood) often underserved by traditional insurance.
+Small to medium-sized businesses (SMBs) needing efficient coverage against quantifiable cyber threats (like data breaches detected via dark web monitoring).
+Web3 users and DeFi participants looking for innovative, blockchain-native risk management solutions.

 - What need(s) does your project meet?

+Insuracle addresses the needs for:
+  Transparency & Efficiency: Replacing complex, costly traditional insurance processes with clear, automated smart contract logic.
+Speed & Reliability: Enabling near-instant payouts automatically triggered by verified oracle data, removing human delays and disputes.
+Accessibility & New Markets: Offering coverage for specific, parametric risks that may be difficult or expensive to insure traditionally.
+Reduced Counterparty Risk: Minimizing reliance on intermediaries through trust-minimized smart contract execution.

 - Are there any other projects similar to yours in the Polkadot ecosystem?

+  Broader DeFi insurance space exists (with multi-chain projects like Neptune Mutual focusing on parametric cover for DeFi risks, or aggregators), but our research indicates no active, dedicated projects focusing specifically on parametric insurance for real-world events like flood and data breaches, built natively within the Polkadot ecosystem.
+Some projects like PolkaInsure were conceptualized previously, but their current status or exact model differs.

   - If so, how is your project different?

+    Insuracle differentiates itself from existing broader DeFi insurance protocols by:

+Focusing exclusively on parametric triggers linked to verifiable, objective real-world data feeds (not subjective claims assessment or solely DeFi-related risks like smart contract exploits).

   - If not, why might such a project not exist yet?

+    Polkadot's development initially emphasized core infrastructure, interoperability solutions, and foundational DeFi primitives (like DEXs and lending), potentially delaying the emergence of more specialized application layers like niche insurance.

 > **Note**: We prioritize projects building on Plaza/Polkadot Hub, games, and DeFi applications, though all types of projects will be considered.